DavideAlidosi/May9/ReadMe.txt

 ALT + C = Open Channel Box or toggle it if docked
-ALT + A = Open Attribute Editor or toggle it if docked ALT + U = Open UV Toolkit or toggle it if docked
-ALT + M = Open Modeling Toolkit or toggle it if docked ALT + O = Open Outliner or toggle it if docked
+ALT + A = Open Attribute Editor or toggle it if docked ALT + M = Open Modeling Toolkit or toggle it if docked ALT + O = Open Outliner or toggle it if docked
 ALT + T = Open Tools Preference Settings or toggle it if docked